redrillhq/redrill/deploy/README.md

   (`/healthz` always stays open for liveness probes).
 - **Dead-man ping.** Set `notify.healthchecks_url` to have redrill ping a monitor (e.g. healthchecks.io) each scheduler cycle, so you're alerted if the daemon itself goes down.
-Set the check's expected period to your drill cadence.
+Set the check's expected period to the drill cadence.

 ## Exposing redrill on a public URL